PowerShell/Whitepapers/JustEnoughAdministration.md

 and
 http://aka.ms/buildingclouds

-Instructions for using JEA with WMF5 have been posted in the PowerSHell blog. http://blogs.msdn.com/b/powershell/archive/2015/05/14/update-jea-for-the-april-wmf-5-0-preview.aspx
+Instructions for using JEA with WMF5 have been posted in the PowerShell blog. http://blogs.msdn.com/b/powershell/archive/2015/05/14/update-jea-for-the-april-wmf-5-0-preview.aspx

 Introduction